 I am a Member of Common Room at Wolfson College, Oxford (2007-).
+I am also a member of the College's Ancient World Research Cluster.
 Previously I was a Junior Research Fellow at Wolfson (2004-7).
-I am also Lecturer in Philosophy at Birkbeck, University of London, and the Ancient Commentators on Aristotle Project Officer at King's College London.
+I am also a Lecturer in Philosophy at Birkbeck, University of London, and Project Officer for the Ancient Commentators on Aristotle project at King’s College London.

 During my Junior Research Fellowship at Wolfson I worked on the reception of Stoicism in Renaissance and Early Modern philosophy, focusing on Justus Lipsius and Ralph Cudworth.
 Pieces of this work are slowly being published.